-MSHA cites the following procedures as best-practices for the aforementioned circumstances to avoid a trolley accident:
+The U.S. Department of Labor’s Mine Safety and Health Administration (MSHA) cites the following procedures as best-practices involving these circumstances to avoid a trolley accident:

 - Stop trolley-powered vehicles before attempting to place trolley pole back on the trolley wire